JSmith604/Fair-Weather/README.md

 10-12 hours

-### Tech Stack (React and Express)
+### Tech Stack (React/ Express)

-Express back end

-I chose to work with Express because it is easy to set-up and I find that the pattern for making requests is reasonably intuitive.
+I chose to work with Express on the back end because it is easy to set-up and I find that the pattern for making requests is reasonably intuitive.
 It is also the backend framework that I have worked with the most in the past.

 Express Strengths- Fast to set up, Easy to use, Works well with Node, Many NPM packages available Express Weaknesses- Express lacks helpful error messages, console.log's are often the only way to debug